 Durham has many health food stores.
 These stores offer a selection of vitamins, food supplements, vegetarian and gluten-free foods.
 You can search the Internet with the phrase “health food” and the name of your town.

 Large grocery stores now offer foods especially produced for vegetarians.
 If you cannot find the vegetarian products, just ask the store’s employees to show you where they are.
 Many Health Food Stores also carry products for vegetarians.

 ABC Book and Grocery Store, 95 Clarence Biesenthal Drive, Oshawa, ON L1K 2H5, near Townline and Hwy 2 [905-579-2311] operated by the Seventh Day Adventists in Oshawa, is the only store in the Durham Region offering a large variety of vegetarian specialty foods, including mock meats, spices, dried beans, exotic grains and baking supplies.

-There nearest markets specializing in vegetarian-friendly foods are in Toronto: The Big Carrot or Whole Foods.
+Larger markets specializing in vegetarian-friendly foods are in Toronto and Newmarket: The Big Carrot, Whole Foods or Nature's Emporium.

 Gluten-free or Wheat-free Foods

 Large grocery stores now offer foods which are wheat-free.
 If you cannot find the wheat-free products, just ask the store’s employees to show you where they are.
 Many Health Food Stores also carry products which are wheat-free.

 Teas & Coffees & Cafés